Cryptocurrency like Bitcoin has revolutionized how we store and transfer value—but it’s also created a new class of threat.

 As cryptocurrency becomes more mainstream, a disturbing pattern is emerging: a rise in physical attacks, kidnappings, and home invasions targeting crypto holders.
 These crimes—often referred to as “wrench attacks”—involve coercing victims into surrendering wallet access or seed phrases through violence, threats, or prolonged captivity.

-Here are some recent and deeply troubling cases that illustrate the threat:
+Here are some recent and deeply troubling cases that illustrate the physical threat against crypto holders:

 These physical threats are emerging alongside a broader surge in digital crimes involving crypto, including: